-Good Old Days Bistro – Nostalgic Themed Cafe With Burgers Served In A Vintage Box, At Beach Road
+Good Old Days Bistro – Retro Themed Cafe With Burgers Served In A Vintage Box, At Beach Road

 Once in a while, a nostalgic café will open and bring us back to the good old days, appealing to people of a certain generation and above.
 I guess that’s me.

 Good Old Days Bistro is a Western-fusion cafe located along the row of shop houses at Beach Road.
 Note: This is not to be confused with Good Old Days Restaurant at Sentosa.

 The interior is made up of a mish-mash of things that all seemed to work together, from old radios, photos of Singapore in the 1960s and 70s (I recognise some of the buildings!), toys and F&N glass cups.